-- (3) Risk management system related to financial instruments - (i) Credit risk (risk related to business connections' contract non-performance) management
+(3) Risk management system related to financial instruments

-The sales management section and administrative department of the Company regularly monitor the status of operating receivables at the main trading partners under the Company's credit management regulations and control the due dates and balances for individual partners.
+(i) Credit risk (risk related to business connections' contract non-performance) management receivables at the main trading partners under the Company's credit management regulations and control the due dates and balances for individual partners.
 In this way, the Company strives to identify concerns over collections caused by deterioration in partners' financial situation early and mitigate them.
 The Company conducts similar credit management at consolidated subsidiaries under its credit management regulations.